Ackleberry/stm32f3xx_c_scaffold/README.md

 # Porting Scaffold to Other STM32Fx Targets:

-While STM32F303RE is the defaulted target, you can use STMCubeMX to generate code for any other STM32Fx device.
-See the `.ioc` project file in the repository.
-After generating code with STMCubeMX, refer to the table below to copy the variable content from the generated Makefile to the variable in the Rakefile.
+STM32F303RE is the defaulted target.
+The `.ioc` file in the project allows you to generate additional code for this device.
+STM32CubeMX can also generate code for any other STM32Fx device.
+After generating a new project with STM32CubeMX, copy the `Rakefile` and `rakelib` folder to the new directory.
+Then refer to the table below to copy the variables from the new projects Makefile to the Rakefile.

 | Makefile | Rakefile |
 |-|-|